 Darren Pries-Klassen is the executive director of Abundance Canada.

-Abundance Canada makes giving easy.
-We can assist you with gifts over time, gifts of stocks and mutual funds, gifts in a will and gifts to multiple charities.
-Contact us for a no-cost, personal consultation.
+Abundance Canada makes giving easy!
+We are 100% donor-advised and can assist you with gifts over time, gifts of stocks and mutual funds, gifts in a will and gifts to multiple charities.
+Contact us today to schedule a no-obligation, FREE personal consultation.